 - Gathering insights into the thoughts and emotions of participants through video, audio

 recording and/or screen capture on a subject.

-UserTribe will not retain your information for longer than we believe is necessary.
+UserTribe will not retain your information for longer than we believe is necessary and for maximum five (5) years.
 Each category of information that we collect is evaluated and retained as long as required in order to fulfil the purposes set out in the “Use of Information” section, in line with our legitimate interest or as is required by national regulation/law.
 For more details relating to how long categories of your information are stored, please contact us through the details mentioned previously.

 1. The right to be informed.
 You have the right to be provided with clear, transparent and easily understandable information about how we use your information and your rights.
 This is provided by us through this document.

 2. The right of access.
 You have the right to obtain access to your information that we are processing.
 This right can be exercised by requesting the information at the contact details listed above.

 3. The right to rectification.
 You are permitted to have your information corrected if it is inaccurate or incomplete.
 You can request that we rectify any errors in the information that we hold by contacting us through the details listed above.

 4. The right to erasure.
 More commonly known as “the right to be forgotten” allows you to request the deletion or removal of certain of the information that we hold about you if certain conditions are met (You can find out more about this by reading https://gdpr-info.eu/art-17-gdpr/).
 You can request that we erase your information that we hold by contacting us through the details listed above.